-Despite these improvements, we know that our documentation is still way smaller than what is needed to understand the concepts and APIs of Frontity and we would like to apologize for that.
+Despite these improvements, we know that the documentation is still way smaller than what is needed to understand the concepts and APIs of Frontity and we would like to apologize for that.

 Before releasing Frontity 1.0, we will swift more resources to the docs to try to get them up to the task as soon as possible.

 Obviously, the final 1.0 release is our top priority.
-We expect to launch it the 20th of June if everything goes as planned.
-In order to ensure the release is good to go before we finish it, we need your help.
+We expect it to be launched the 20th of June if everything goes as planned.

 As you begin to test the release candidate, please report any bugs you find so they can be fixed.
-For those who have already tested the beta, we highly recommend you start over and create a new Frontity project from scratch.
+For those who have already tested the beta version, we recommend you start over and create a new Frontity project from scratch.

-If you have questions or any other feedback, please feel free to share it in our community forum.
-You can join an existing conversation or open a new topic (thread).
+If you have any questions or feedback, please feel free to share it in the community forum.
 Your input and help is highly appreciated.

-For other ways to get involved, take a look at this guide.
+For other ways to get involved with Frontity, please take a look at this guide.

-Last but not least, big thanks to all the folks who tested the beta version, provided us with feedback, asked questions, or shared any tweets about Frontity.
+Last but not least, big thanks to all the folks who tested Frontity’s beta version, provided us with feedback, asked questions, and helped spread the word about Frontity.
 And specially to those who have actively contributed: